VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Whether to disable adding group's Name as label to generated alerts and time series.
   -dryRun
      Whether to check only config files without running vmalert.
 The rules file are validated.
 The -rule flag must be specified.
-  -debugShowSecrets
+  -showSecrets
-     Whether to show sensitive information in web UI or debug mode.
-It is hidden by default, since it can contain sensitive information such as auth key
+     Whether to avoid stripping sensitive information such as auth headers or passwords from URLs in log messages or UI.
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable